SER-262 (SER-262-001 STUDY)

 SER-262 is an investigational medication.
 An investigational medicine is a product that is still being tested and has not been approved by regulatory authorities, including the Food and Drug Administration (FDA), for commercial sale.
 This means SER-262 can only be used in research studies.
 Your doctor cannot prescribe it to you.

 SER-262 is a preparation of twelve different types of bacteria in spore form that are put into capsules.
 Bacterial spores are dormant (inactive) forms of bacteria.
 All 12 types of bacteria in SER-262 are normally present in the healthy human gut.
-SER-262 is given in a single dose delivered in 4 oral capsules and is intended to help restore healthy bacteria in the gut and may keep CDI from returning.
+SER-262 is delivered in 4 oral capsules and is intended to help restore healthy bacteria in the gut and may keep CDI from returning.

 What will happen during the study?